toiletman74/MPHrandomizer/README.md

 1. This is still very early in development, so there will be bugs.
 2. The program will crash if you click randomize and then without closing the window click randomize again
 3. Don't put non-number characters in the Seed entry box, that currently causes a crash.
-4. It is in logic right now to do bomb jumps in the incubation vaults.
-This means that your second beam after Volt Driver could be placed in Incubation Vault 02 or 03.
-5. I will eventually make the randomizer unpack and repack the rom on it's own.
-6. If you boot to a red screen when using TwilightMenu on 3DS, repack the rom and try again.
+4. If you boot to a red screen when using TwilightMenu on 3DS, repack the rom and try again.
 I don't know why the 3DS doesn't like the rom sometimes.

  # Special Thanks